phernama21/bicycle-shop/README.md

 ## ⚙️ 6.
 Code Key Logic
 ### Create, edit and delete Products, Components and Options
+The users can create a new Product by giving its new name.
+Then, it gets redirected to the product details page, where can eddit the name, description and add an image.
+On the same page, the user can also create, edit or delete new components, and the same applies for options.

+As it follows a clear nested structure (Products --> Components --> Options) I decided to use `accept_nested_attributes_for`, a Rails method that lets you update or create nested models in a single form submission, reducing controller complexity while mantaining a clean API.
 ### Rule verification (backend)
+A Rule is a key model for the workflow of this website.
+It links options of different component and change the normal behaviour between them.
+There is a conditional option that triggers the effect applied on the affected option.
+The effect can be `REQUIRE`, meaning that if a user picks an option A for a component X, then he must pick option B for component Y. Another effect is `EXCLUDE`,  meaning that if a user picks an option A for a component X, then option B of component Y is unavailable.
+Finally, there exists the effect type `CONDITIONAL PRICE`, meaning that if a user picks an option A for a component X, then the price of option B of component Y gets modified.

+This implementation can lead to conflicting rules if not handled carefully that is why I've implemented three validations:

+1) **No contradictory rules:** Checks if a rule with opposite effect_type but identical condition-effect relationships already exists

+2) **No Duplicate Conditional Prices:** Prevents conflicting price rules for the same component/option combinations

+3) **No Circular Dependencies:** Prevents two basic circular dependency types:
+-  Self-referential: A component/option that affects itself
+- Direct reciprocal: If A requires B, B cannot require A

+> The current validation only detects direct circular relationships (A→B→A) but not more complex chains like A→B→C→A.

 ### Rule application (frontend)
+The previous implementation works for creating and editing rules.
+But we also need to apply them when a user is picking the option for their customized products.

+Rules are fetched alongside the product in the initial useEffect.
+Then, every time a selection changes it checks if the option condition matched for any rule.
+If the condition is met then it apply the corresponding effect.

+The total price is computed based on the selection while checking if there is a price adjustment for each selected option.

+All that logic is displayed to the client through the UI;
+1) Disabled options appear grayed out
+2) Price adjustments appear in green to highlight the change (the previous price appears crossed out)

 ### Cart workflow

+Another important feature is the shopping cart.
+Upon completing product customization and clicking "Add to Cart," a side panel slides in from the right displaying the current cart contents.
+Each cart item features:
+- Product thumbnail image
+- Product name and selected options summary
+- Individual and subtotal pricing
+- Quantity controls with increment/decrement buttons
+- Remove item option

+**Cart Persistence & Access:**

+A floating cart icon remains visible in the bottom-right corner across all application screens, displaying the current item count.
+Clicking this icon reopens the cart panel from any location within the application.

+**Checkout Process:**
+When ready to complete their purchase, users can click the "Checkout" button in the cart panel.
+This action:

+- Creates a new order record in the system
+- Transitions the cart status to "Ordered"
+- Displays an order confirmation
+- Empties the active cart

+> The system maintains cart state between sessions, allowing users to return and complete their purchase later.

 ## 💡 Future Implementations